 Gowing's Swamp--Project to Combat Invasive Species

-The Gowing’s Swamp natural area in Concord supports unique plant communities and is surrounded by a walking trail through pleasant oak-pine woodlands.
+The Gowing’s Swamp natural area in Concord supports a unique bog, vernal pools, and other wetlands that are surrounded by a walking trail through pleasant oak-pine woodlands.
 The protection of the Gowing’s Swamp environs began in 1971, when Sudbury Valley Trustees (SVT) was given seven acres on the east side of the bog.
 In 1979, seventeen acres were protected as part of the Edmonds Road condominium development.
 And in 2012, the Concord Land Conservation Trust (CLCT) raised funds to purchase another seven acres to the west.
 Most recently, SVT partnered with the Playscape at Ripley to create an engaging gateway to this natural area.

 Over time, the area became overrun with invasive plants such as Japanese knotweed, Oriental bittersweet, and glossy buckthorn.
 These aggressive plants threatened the ecological health of this special area, as they squeezed out the native plants that native birds, bees, butterflies, and other insects rely upon for food and habitat.

 In 2015, the Playscape, CLCT and SVT developed a plan to improve the interpretive and viewing elements of the Playscape, and to combat the invasive plants.
 We began implementing the invasive control plan in 2016, when we cleared plants from the highly invaded areas and applied a targeted herbicide treatment.
 SVT and our volunteers also experimented with the use of “buckthorn baggies” to cut and cover glossy buckthorn as a way to kill the shrubs; unfortunately, that technique was less than 50% effective.